Rodemfr/MicronetToNMEA/README.md

 ## License

-I need to clarify all licence restrictions implied by CC1101 driver usage before publishing this code to the public.
-If everything is OK, it will be released under a classic open source license.
+MicronetToNMEA is licensed under GPLv3.
+See LICENSE.txt file for more details.

 ## Compilation

 The source code includes project files for Sloeber (i.e. Eclipse).
 Just import the project in Sloeber and compile it.
+If you prefer not to use Sloeber, you can create a new Arduino Sketch and import the all .h and .cpp inside.
+It will work.

 ## Acknowledgments

 * Thanks to the guys of YBW.com forum who started the work of investigating Micronet's protocol.
-The story continues...